wbkd/mfund_traffic-notebook/README.md

 # mfund traffic notebook
 A Jupyter Notebook for visualizing traffic data.
-You can find the regarding blog post [on our blog](https://blog.webkid.io/analysing-data-with-jupyter-notebooks-and-pandas/).
+You can find the regarding post [on our blog](https://blog.webkid.io/analysing-data-with-jupyter-notebooks-and-pandas/).

 ### Install Anaconda
 If you're new to Jupyter notebooks, the easiest way to start is by installing Anaconda: https://www.anaconda.com/download/